nmdMnk/ThreepeatAnimTools/README.md

 ## Something's not working, what do I do?

 Post an issue here with as much detail as needed to reproduce the issue.
-I'm releasing this for free, so I'm not promising any real support, but generally `effort out ~= effort and detail in`
+Be descriptive!

 ## Pronunciation